NarodBocaj/soa-mortality-table-search/README.md

 Matches are found within a tolerance of **±0.000001** per rate.
 Results are sorted with select-period tables first, then alphabetically by table name.
 Each result card links directly to the source table on the SOA website.

 **Export to AXIS:** any select-period table card shows an "Export to AXIS ↗" link.
-Clicking it downloads an Excel file formatted for import into AXIS actuarial software (`EA_NNN_100` shape, select rates in rows 1–N, ultimate rates in row N+1).
+Clicking it downloads an Excel file formatted for import into AXIS actuarial software (note I've only spot checked a handful of these so please check your export actually looks correct).
+Also I only supported select and ultimate tables here since base attained age ones are already quite easy.

 **Example search:** Gender = Female, Issue Age = 50, Duration 1 = `0.00027`, Duration 2 = `0.00047` → returns 2015 VBT Female Non-Smoker tables.